 In concert with the Corporation's statute and guidelines, the Swap Agreements require that each counterparty has credit ratings from at least one nationally recognized statistical rating agency that is within the two highest investment grade categories.
-Ratings which are obtained from any other nationally recognized statistical rating agencies for such counterparty shall be within the three highest investment grade categories, or the payment obligations of the counterparty must be unconditionally guaranteed by an entity with such credit ratings.
+Ratings which are obtained from any other nationally recognized statistical rating agencies for such counterparty shall be within the three highest investment grade categories, or the payment obligations of the counterparty must be unconditionally guaranteed by an entity with such credit rating.
 The Swap Agreements also require that, should the credit rating of a counterparty fall below the rating required, the obligations of such counterparty shall be fully and continuously collateralized by direct obligations of, or obligations the principal and interest on which are guaranteed by, the United States of America, with a net market value of at least 102 percent of the net market value of the contract to the Corporation, and such collateral shall be deposited with the Corporation or its agent.

-At March 31, 2017, the credit ratings of the five counterparties with which the Corporation has entered into Swap Agreements are as follows by Moody's, S&P, and Fitch, respectively: Morgan Stanley, A3/BBB+/A; JP Morgan Chase Bank N.A., Aa3/A+/AA-; UBS AG, A1/A+/A+; Societe Generale, A2/A/A; and Goldman Sachs Mitsui Marine, Aa2/AA-/-.
+At March 31, 2018, the credit ratings of the four counterparties with which the Corporation has Swap Agreements are as follows by Moody's, S&P and Fitch, respectively: Morgan Stanley, A3/BBB+/A; JP Morgan Chase Bank N.A., Aa3/A+/AA-; UBS AG, A1/A+/AA-; and Societe Generale, A2/A/A.

-At March 31, 2017, three of the five counterparties that the Corporation has entered into interest rate swap agreements with, Morgan Stanley (since October 13, 2008), Societe Generale (since December 9, 2011) and UBS AG (since June 21, 2012), had ratings (shown in preceding paragraph) that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
+At March 31, 2018, two of the four counterparties that the Corporation has entered into interest rate swap agreements with, Morgan Stanley (since October 13, 2008) and Societe Generale (since December 9, 2011), had ratings (shown in preceding paragraph) that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
 Furthermore, Morgan Stanley (since June 21, 2012) had a rating that is not in one of the three highest investment grade categories.
-Therefore, if the swap valuation was such that a termination payment was due to the Corporation from Morgan Stanley, Societe Generale or UBS AG, the relevant counterparty would have to post collateral.
+Therefore, if the swap valuation was such that a termination payment was due to the Corporation from Morgan Stanley or Societe Generale, the relevant counterparty would have to post collateral.
 The Corporation monitors the credit position of its counterparties daily in order to be prepared to take appropriate action.